ivanddios/moviesAndOtherDrugs/README.md

 # Movies and other Drugs

-_Google App Engine project to manage a movies and series thats any user can see_
+_Google App Engine project to manage the multimedia content that you see_

 Can you visit [here](https://moviesandotherdrugs.appspot.com/)